Blog post

 Manage Lifecycle and Identify Revalidation Triggers

-To ensure continuous adherence, organizations must efficiently oversee the lifecycle of their sanitation verification processes.
+To ensure continuous adherence, organizations must efficiently oversee the lifecycle of their processes.
 This involves conducting regular assessments and revisions to verification protocols in response to changes in manufacturing processes, equipment, or items.
 Key triggers for revalidation include:

 1. Significant changes in production